Jack and the Beanstalk: The Real Story

-Jack and the Beanstalk: The Real Story is a 2001 American television miniseries based on a true story.
-It was directed by Brian Henson and was a co-production of Hallmark Entertainment and The Jim Henson Company.
-It is based on the classic English tale "Jack and the Beanstalk".
+Jack and the Beanstalk: The Real Story is a 2001 American television miniseries directed by Brian Henson.
+A co-production of Hallmark Entertainment and The Jim Henson Company, it is based on the classic English tale "Jack and the Beanstalk".
 The story was considerably reworked to reflect what Henson believed to be a more ethical, humanist view.
 The cast includes Matthew Modine (as the modern-day descendant of Jack), Mia Sara (as a mysterious woman attempting to bring him to justice for the murder of a giant), Jon Voight (as the descendant's greedy manager intending to inherit the company), and Vanessa Redgrave (an elderly relative of the descendant).
 Richard Attenborough, Daryl Hannah, and James Corden play giants.

 Among the other giants in the film are beings from various cultures including Hebrew, Buddhist, and Nordic.

 Plot

 Jack Robinson (Matthew Modine) is the wealthy CEO of an influential worldwide company.
 Throughout his family's past, no Robinson male has lived to be over 40, and Jack keeps having a dream about his father being chased by a giant.
 He tries very hard to stay healthy with the help of his Albanian butler, Dussan (Jonathan Hyde).
 The manager of his business affairs, Siegfried "Siggy" Mannheim (Jon Voight), convinces him to turn down a project involving alternative food supplies of genetically-engineered plants to feed the third world, and also to build a casino complex in a small town to which the locals object.

 During construction, the workers discover the skeleton of a giant.
 A strange young woman called Ondine (Mia Sara) then appears and accuses Jack of being a murderer before vanishing.
 That night, a man sneaks into Jack's house and takes him to see an old woman whom Jack recognizes as his great-aunt Wilhelmina (Vanessa Redgrave), who he believed was dead.
 Wilhelmina tells him the traditional version of the fairy tale "Jack and the Beanstalk" in which the giant is portrayed as a selfish, gluttonous brute who cared for nothing and no one, subsequently giving him the last magic bean (the original Jack was given five beans but only four grew into the beanstalk, the fifth one having landed on the windowsill instead of earth), suggesting that the tale that she has told him may not be the truth, and that the answers he seeks about recent events may be found at the other end of the beanstalk.